jamestiotio/metanoia/Christianity Apologetics FAQ.md

 **Q: Do Heaven and Hell exist and what are they?**

-**A:** Hell exists and it is just a place where there is no presence of God at all (no goodness, etc) -> that means in this physical world, there is still God’s presence.
+**A:** Hell exists and it is just a place where there is no presence of God at all (no goodness, etc.) -> that means in this physical world, there is still God’s presence.
 God gives us a free choice, whether to accept Him or not, if yes then we will be in Heaven, which is just a place full of God’s presence and holiness and love.
 Hell is a place of punishment for Lucifer (Satan, the Devil), and he does not punish humans there (not mentioned in the Bible).

 **Q: Does God really love us?**